BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 run all tests with the directory using just *"npm test"*.
 There is no need to specify particular test names or patterns, unless it is required (running only particular test cases).

+## Blog Entry 008 - 08/02/2019

+After meeting with my superviser to discuss what happens with the uploaded files and how they are handled outside of the post request, I added a new marker file that can be called from within the post request.
+This is where the logic for running the upload against some given stdin/stdout will be held.

+I also added an upload timeout function, which checks if a file exists within the uploads directory and only shows the resulting feedback page when it is true.
+This functionality is what the upload marking process currently uses in Einstein.
+When a file is being marked, there may be several test cases or some prolonged runtime required.
+A user should not be shown the feedback page until this process is complete and there is feedback to be given.
+While the function currently checks if a file exists, it will later check if the file has been marked as well.

 ---

 This week, I learned how to include